Pedro Páramo: Summary

-The sequence of events for the plot is broken up in the work in a nonlinear fashion and is at times difficult to discern and the same occurs with the characters as it is often impossible at first for the reader even to tell which characters are alive or dead.
+The sequence of events for the plot is broken up in the work in a nonlinear fashion and is at times difficult to discern.
+The same occurs with the characters, as it is often impossible at first for the reader even to tell which characters are alive or dead.

 The earliest moment in the story is Fulgor Sedano's arrival at Media Luna.
 His old patrón, Don Lucas, informs him that his son Pedro Páramo is totally useless and that he should go and get a new job when he dies.
 Later, Pedro's grandfather dies, and when his family prays for him after his death to help shorten his time in Purgatory, Pedro instead thinks about playing with Susana San Juan, the love of his life.
 They would fly kites near the village, and Pedro would help Susana fly hers.
 He is scolded for taking so long in the outhouse by his mother while he recalls this event.
 Soon after Señora San Juan dies, the San Juan family moves to the mining region.
 Exploring the Andromeda mine, Señor San Juan lowers Susana at the end of a rope into the old mine shaft.
 Searching for gold coins, Susana only finds a skeleton.
 Later in her life, her husband Florencio dies, and she's driven mad by the belief that he's still alive.

 When Lucas Páramo is mistakenly killed at a wedding, Pedro later massacres most of the wedding guests.
 Fulgor Sedano informs Pedro about his father's debts to the Preciado family.
 To relieve these debts, they concoct a plan to marry Dolores Preciado.
 When Sedano tries to convince her, she informs him that she's menstruating and cannot be married so soon.
 Osorio later warns Dolores not to sleep with Pedro on their wedding night, so she begs Eduviges Dyada to sleep with him in her place.
 Eduviges agrees, but Pedro is too drunk to have sex.

 Pedro's son Miguel is killed when, travelling to Contla, he jumps over a fence with his horse.
 Despite Miguel's cruel and irredeemable nature, Father Rentería absolves him after Pedro pays him in gold coins.
 Father Rentería remembers how Miguel killed his brother and raped his niece.
 Dorotea later confesses to Father Rentería that she was trafficking girls for Miguel Páramo; the priest cannot forgive her.